redhat-openstack/website/source/uncategorized/trystack.html.md

 TryStack Launchpad <http://launchpad.net/trystack>
  How to import a docker image into trystack [TryStackDocker](TryStackDocker)

+## TryStack Restrictions

+To keep TryStack as a testing only platform we have a few restrictions set in place.
+These help to make sure that resources are shared fairly as best as possible.

+*   Instances are deleted after 24 hours
+*   External gateways on routers are cleared daily
+*   Cinder volumes are deleted after 48 hours
+*   Other resource usage is monitored for other restrictions that need to be enforced

 ## Architecture Details

 TryStack's Architecture includes the following components